vaquerizaslab/chess/README.md

   a similarity of ssim or higher given the comparisons in the background model
   - in this case, all other regions in the query genome of the same window size

+In contrast to the intra-species comparison described above, where we tried to find strong differences between samples, we are here concerned with assessing whether two regions are significantly similar.
+To answer that questions, we first need to determine the distribution of similarities between our reference and random regions (here called 'background'), and then evaluate in this context the similarity between the reference and query pair.
+CHESS reports on the significance and effect size of the similarity of a reference and query pair with the `p_bg` p-value and `z_bg` z-score described above.
+There are many conceivable ways of assembling the background set of matrices.
+The default way, chosen here with the `--background-query` flag, is to segment the genome into windows of query size, and compare the reference to all of those.

 ## Usage